 The Animal Welfare Share Program is available to:

-- which DO NOT adopt out pets who haven’t been spayed/neutered with very few exceptions,
+- which ensures pets are spayed/neutered with very few exceptions.

 - feral cat organizations that have their 501c3 and are part of the Metro Denver CAT coalition,

-- and other nonprofit organizations that help people with pets (such as Volunteers for America and Spay Today).
+- and other nonprofit organizations that help people with pets (such as Volunteers for America, the Crisis Center, Docs on the Block, and Spay Today).